conda-forge/conda-forge.github.io/docs/how-to/advanced/several-versions.md

 For the duration of the lifetime of your LTS version, you'll want it to participate in the relevant migrations that are happening in conda-forge, e.g. if there's a rebuild for a new version of one of your dependencies.

+If you're making a one-off backport release you can skip this section.

 The configuration for this must be on the `main` branch in the `conda-forge.yml` file and add these lines:

 ```yaml